At rehabbed Globes, 'The Fabelmans,' 'Banshees' triumph

 Tom Cruise, whose “Top Gun: Maverick” was nominated for best picture, drama, famously returned his three Golden Globe awards after the HFPA revelations.
 Mid-show Tuesday, Carmichael came out with three trophies he said he found backstage, and suggested they be traded for Shelly Miscavige, the wife of the leader of the Church of Scientology.

-Under mounting pressure, the HFPA pledged to reform, diversified its membership and changed some of the ways it operates.
+The HFPA pledged to reform, diversified its membership and changed some of the ways it operates.
 It now has 96 members, including six Black members, along with 103 nonmember voters.
-Billionaire Todd Boehly purchased the Globes through his Eldridge Industries, and has begun turning the nonprofit group into a for-profit company.
+Billionaire Todd Boehly purchased the Globes and has begun turning the nonprofit group into a for-profit company.

-Reaction to the Globe nominations last month was muted, with few stars publicly celebrating.
+Reaction to the Globe nominations last month was muted.
 But much of the industry turned out Tuesday.
 Eddie Murphy and Ryan Murphy received tributes.
 Sean Penn introduced a message from Ukraine's President Volodymyr Zelenskyy.

 “There will be no third World War," Zelenskyy said in a taped message, predicting Russia's defeat.
 "It is not a trilogy.”

-When the Globes were on the brink, NBC reworked its deal with the HFPA into a one-year contract and moved the show to Tuesday from its regular Sunday night spot.
+When the Globes were on the brink, NBC reworked its Globes deal into a one-year contract and moved the show from Sunday to Tuesday.
 That meant the Globes were essentially put on a one-year audition to recapture its awards-season perch.
-For the first time, the broadcast was also livestreamed, on NBCUniversal’s Peacock.

-As it has for most award shows, viewership to the Globes telecast has cratered.
-After the 2020 awards were watched by 18.4 million, the 2021 edition managed just 6.9 million, according to Nielsen.
-Still, the Globes remain a valuable marketing tool for awards contenders, propping up ads for films in the long stretch between the holidays and the Oscars, which air March 12, a year after “the slap.”
+As it has for most award shows, Globes viewership has cratered.
+After 18.4 million watched the 2020 awards, the 2021 edition managed just 6.9 million, according to Nielsen.
+Still, the Globes remain a valuable marketing tool for awards contenders, propping up ads for films in the long stretch between the holidays and the Oscars, which air March 12, a year after "the slap."

 For more coverage of Hollywood's awards season, visit https://apnews.com/hub/awards-season